 Volunteer counsellors in the Crisis Program provide telephone crisis counselling on our 24-hour Crisis Line and Manitoba Suicide Prevention and Support Line.
 They support our callers through dark times and help them feel connected when they are feeling alone.

 Crisis Program Volunteer Requirements

 Every Crisis Program volunteer needs to attend our 3-month Crisis Volunteer Training group before starting their work on our phone lines.
 Once applicants finish their training and move into their volunteer role, we ask for a commitment of fulfilling one 4-hour shift per week for one year.
 Shifts are available every day of the week from 8am-noon, 10am-2pm, noon-4pm, 2pm-6pm, 4pm-8pm, 6pm-10pm, 8pm-midnight, and 10pm-2am; however, some shifts may not have space for new people.
 We ask that volunteers are available to attend the same shift regularly each week.

 Becoming a Crisis Program volunteer

 Once accepted into a training group, you are expected to attend all training sessions.
-Each applicant needs to provide a Criminal Record Check obtained within the past 12-months from the Winnipeg Police (for applicants living in Winnipeg), as well as apply for a Child Abuse Registry Check and an Adult Abuse Registry Check, (both of which can be done through Klinic, free of charge).
-Volunteers must be at least 18-years of age, and cannot be currently accessing ongoing counselling through any Klinic programs.
+Each applicant needs to provide a Criminal Record Check obtained within the past 12-months from the Winnipeg Police (for applicants living in Winnipeg), as well as apply for a Child Abuse Registry Check and an Adult Abuse Registry Check, (both of which can be obtained through Klinic, free of charge).
+Volunteers must be at least 18-years of age, and cannot be currently accessing ongoing counselling through any Klinic program.

 If you have any questions about becoming a volunteer at Klinic, please email Volunteer Intake or call (204) 784-4006.